 Sue Dyson & Line Greve

-At the Animal Health Trust (AHT) we have historically observed that in association with hindlimb lameness, saddles may slip consistently to one side.
+At the Animal Health Trust (AHT) we have historically observed that in association with hindlimb lameness, persistent saddles may slip consistently to one side.
 Abolition of lameness by diagnostic analgesia (nerve blocks) has also abolished saddle slip, implying that hindlimb lameness can induce saddle slip.
 We performed a prospective study from August 2011 to August 2012 aiming to improve our understanding of the relationship between saddle slip and hindlimb lameness.
 Our study included 128 horses, all ridden by at least two riders.
 This included both sound and lame horses.
 Seventy-one horses had hindlimb lameness, 38 [54%] of which had saddle slip when ridden by at least two riders.
 Thirty-seven out of 39 horses [97%] had saddle slip abolished when lameness was eliminated by diagnostic analgesia, verifying a causal relationship.
-In two horses the saddle continued to slip after resolution of lameness.
+In two horses the saddle continued to slip after the resolution of lameness.
 Both horses had asymmetrically flocked (stuffed) saddles and when ridden with correctly fitting saddles, no saddle slip was apparent.

 The normal riders of five horses sat crookedly and could potentially have induced saddle slip.
 However, a similar degree of saddle slip was seen when ridden by riders from the AHT, who all sat squarely when riding a variety of different horses without saddle slip.
 Those riders who sat crookedly tended to collapse consistently to one side and draw up their leg on the opposite side.
 One of the five riders who sat crookedly had sustained previous injuries and was aware of her crookedness, but the other riders were unaware, despite undergoing regular training.
 This indicates that trainers should perhaps pay greater attention to rider position.
 Assessment of the rider by a physiotherapist may also be helpful to address any physical problems that may predispose to crookedness.

-We assessed symmetry of the back using a Flexible Curve Ruler and compared horses with and without saddle slip.
+We assessed the symmetry of the back using a Flexible Curve Ruler and compared horses with and without saddle slip.
 Curiously there was a greater degree of asymmetry in horses without saddle slip than in those horses which did have saddle slip.
 This indicated that in this population of horses asymmetry of the back was unlikely to contribute to saddle slip.